Department of Mathematics

 3000 and 2270 material) ordinarily earn at least a B.

 This is an undergraduate introduction to curves and surfaces in R3, with prerequisites of either MATH 2270 (2500) and MATH 3000 or MATH 3510(H).
 The course is a study of curvature and its implications.
 The course begins with a study of curves, focusing on the local theory with the Frenet frame, and culminating in some global results on total curvature.
 We move on to the local theory of surfaces (including Gauss's amazing result that there's no way to map the earth faithfully on a piece of paper) and heading to the Gauss-Bonnet Theorem, which relates total curvature of a surface to its topology (Euler characteristic).
-As time permits, we'll discuss either hyperbolic geometry or surfaces of constant mean curvature at the end of the course.
+As time permits, we'll discuss either hyperbolic geometry or calculus of variations at the end of the course.

 Mathematica Primer Once you have Mathematica on your computer, this should open in Mathematica; if for some reason it doesn't, copy and paste it into a Mathematica notebook.